Can You Get SSDI for Small Fiber Neuropathy?

 Can You Get SSDI for Small Fiber Neuropathy??

-TL;DR: Yes, but small fiber neuropathy (SFN) is one of the harder conditions to prove because it does not show up on standard nerve tests.
+Yes, but small fiber neuropathy (SFN) is one of the harder conditions to prove because it does not show up on standard nerve tests.
 Standard EMG and nerve conduction studies test large fibers and come back normal in SFN.
 The gold standard diagnostic test is a skin punch biopsy showing reduced intraepidermal nerve fiber density.
+If you have this objective test result plus documented functional limitations, you may qualify for SSDI.